 Recording a lecture enables the student to listen to a lecture without being distracted by having to write notes at the same time.
 Some lecture theatres are equipped to automatically record lectures.
 These recordings are made available on Learn.

-The following resource rooms are available to all students registered with the Equity & Disability Service on a 'room-booking, first-served' basis.
-Rooms can be booked online.
+The following resource rooms are available to students registered with the Equity & Disability Service who have arranged use with their Disability Advisor.
+Rooms are available on a 'room-booking, first-served' basis and can be booked online.

 The Green Room and Blue Room

 The Green Room and Blue Room are located in the basement of the Erskine building.
-There is a computer in each rooom with the following assistive technology:
+The Green Room has a PC and a Mac while the Blue Room has a PC.
+Both rooms have the following assistive technology:

 - JAWS screen reader